biicode/docs/reference/commands/general_commands.rst

 ``bii open``: Reusing the code
 -------------------------------------------

 This command is tipically used when **you decide to do some modifications to one of your dependency blocks** (those blocks contained in the ``deps`` folder of your hive).
-Using this command the block is moved to the ``blocks`` folder within your hive, and their cells become editable source files that cab be modified by you and https://www.google.es/webhp?tab=ww&authuser=0&ei=lw7yUo3NELOS0QXF2IH4AQ&ved=0CBQQ1S4eventually published in a new branch (using the :ref:`publish command<bii_publish_command>`).
+Using this command the block is moved to the ``blocks`` folder within your hive, and their cells become editable source files that can be modified by you and eventually published in a new version of the same branch (if you have writting permissions for that branch) or in a new branch (using the :ref:`publish command<bii_publish_command>`).

 There are two ways of retrieving a block created by you or other biicode user to perform some modifications: